Seb-geospatial/BlenderMapDEM/README.md

     - Absolute path to the `blender.exe` file found in the installation directory of Blender.
     - This is essentially the terminal command you would otherwise need to input to launch Blender from the terminal.
 This means that if Blender is added to your PATH, this parameter can be set to just "`blender`".
     - By default (as of Blender 3.5 and on Windows) this path is found here:
-        - `C:/Program Files/Blender Foundation/Blender 3.4/blender.exe`
+        - `C:/Program Files/Blender Foundation/Blender 3.5/blender.exe`
 - `output_dir: str` **Requires string**
     - Directory of the output rendered map including its file extension.
 All standard image file types are acceptable, **including .tif/.tiff files**.
     - Make sure to specify the absolute path of the output rendered map
         - Example: `output_dir = 'C:/Users/USERNAME/Desktop/render.png'`
 - `exaggeration: float` **Requires float and defaults to 0.5**
     - Level of topographic exaggeration to be applied to 3D plane based on input DEM.
 Higher values will result in "spiky" terrain and darker crevices between landforms when viewed from above.
-    - Generally values between 0.3 (relatively flat) to 1 (very spiky) produce good maps however there is no limit to how high this value can go
+    - Generally values between 0.3 (relatively flat) to 1 (very spiky) produce good maps however there is no limit to how high this value can go.
     - Note that negative values are possible and will reverse the direction the terrain is exaggerated, "carving" the landscape underground.
 - `shadow_softness: float` **Requires float and defaults to 90 (relatively soft)**
     - This value specifically refers to the angular diameter of the sun's light source however functionally it can be understood as shadow softness.